 Egor George Kraft

-Born in St.Petersburg, Russia; since a young age lived a highly mobile life in Western Sweden, Moscow, Vienna, Berlin, and London; since 2022 divides his time between two studios in Tokyo and Vienna.
+Born in St.Petersburg; spent his youth leading a highly mobile life in Western Sweden, Moscow, Vienna, Berlin, and London; since 2022 divides his time between two studios in Tokyo and Vienna.

 Contact email: mail/at/kraft.studio